minawoien/SecurityInNetworks/assignment2/README.md

 ## Part 1
 This task includes the folder "part1" which contains the file "secure_communication.py" and "RC4.py".
 The "secure_communication.py" file is the answer to this task and includes step 1-8.
 The "RC4.py" file is a class for an attempted solution on the CSPRNG with the use of RC4, but is not used in the final solution of the task.

+### To run the program
-To run the code make sure to be in the part 1 folder and run: `python secure_communication.py`
+To run the code make sure to be in the "part1" folder and run: `python secure_communication.py`

 ## Part 2